Little Member Education Programs

 If you have any questions, please email Patrick Wood at pwood@co-mo.coop.
 If you plan to use any of the items below, let us know that too!
 You are welcome to use it how you want/need.
 We are just curious where it is being used and would love to hear your plans to see if you are adding elements we would like to admire and acquire!

-A Lineman’s Day with Lineman Larry
+A Lineman’s Day with Lineman Larry and

-This program was created to be used in April for Lineman Appreciation Day, but it can be used at any time as a great education tool for young kids that also serves as an opportunity to plant the seed of a future career opportunity later on!
+This program was created to be used in April for Lineworker Appreciation Day, but it can be used at any time as a great education tool for young kids that also serves as an opportunity to plant the seed of a future career opportunity later on!

-Below, you will find a readable digital version of the book.
+Below, you will find a readable digital versions of the books.
 You are welcome to link to your website along with a PDF link for the book if you would like to have it printed by your local printer.
 We used Modern Litho here in Missouri.
 If you want information on that, let me know!
 You will also find a PDF link for the digital version of the book, coloring pages, a worksheet asking students to write letters to linemen, and a lesson plan for teachers!

 Feel free to customize all of these how you want/need!

-Since we created Cat and Duck and the Electric Cooperative at the end of October 2024, it has grown in popularity and is now being used by cooperatives in more than 23 states!
+Since we created Cat and Duck and the Electric Cooperative at the end of October 2024, it has grown in popularity and is now being used by cooperatives in more than 26 states!

-Feel free to customize all of these how you want/need!
 For more stuff, visit www.CatandDuck.org.

-Cat and Duck: Electric Safety - COMING SOON!
+Cat & Duck: Electric Safety

 Meet the Team